luna/luna-book/visual_representation.md

 In order to access the Luna Explorer place your mouse over the data flow editor and press the <kbd>tab</kbd> key.
 The Explorer consists of three panels – expression input field <span class="uiref">1</span>, result list <span class="uiref">2</span> and documentation view<span class="uiref">3</span>.
 You can start typing as soon as the Explorer appears on your screen.
 The input field is always active and listens for your input until the Explorer is closed.

 ###### The scoring system
 The Luna Explorer bases on a scoring system.
 It displays results sorted by their score.
-The score depends on many factors, including the match accuracy,
+The score depends on various factors, including the current context and the match accuracy.

 ###### Searching for functions and modules